sheikhhasib/simple-text-translator/README.md

 ## Usage

+### Text Selection Translation

 1.  **Select Text:** On any webpage, simply select the text you wish to translate.
 2.  **View Translation:** A small tooltip will appear near the selected text showing the translation.
+3.  **Change Languages:** Use the dropdowns in the tooltip to change source and target languages.
+4.  **Swap Languages:** Click the swap arrow button in the tooltip to quickly switch source and target languages.
-3.  **Copy Translation:** Click the "Copy" button in the tooltip to copy the translated text to your clipboard.
+5.  **Copy Translation:** Click the "Copy" button in the tooltip to copy the translated text to your clipboard.

+### Context Menu Translation

+1.  **Right-click Element:** Right-click on any element containing text (buttons, links, paragraphs, etc.).
+2.  **Select "Translate this element":** Choose the context menu option to translate the element's text.
+3.  **View Translation:** A tooltip will appear below the element showing the translation.

+### Translation History

+1.  **Access History:** Click the history icon in the popup or open the dedicated history page.
+2.  **Search and Filter:** Use the search bar and filters to find specific translations.
+3.  **Manage Translations:** Mark translations as favorites, copy text, or delete entries.

 ## Configuration